International Atomic Energy Agency: History

 Beginning in 1986, in response to the nuclear reactor explosion and disaster near Chernobyl, Ukraine, the IAEA increased its efforts in the field of nuclear safety.
 The same happened after the 2011 Fukushima disaster in Fukushima, Japan.

 Both the IAEA and its then Director General, ElBaradei, were awarded the Nobel Peace Prize in 2005.
 In his acceptance speech in Oslo, ElBaradei stated that only one percent of the money spent on developing new weapons would be enough to feed the entire world, and that, if we hope to escape self-destruction, then nuclear weapons should have no place in our collective conscience, and no role in our security.

 On 2 July 2009, Yukiya Amano of Japan was elected as the Director General for the IAEA, defeating Abdul Samad Minty of South Africa and Luis E. Echávarri of Spain.
 On 3 July 2009, the Board of Governors voted to appoint Yukiya Amano "by acclamation", and IAEA General Conference in September 2009 approved.
 He took office on 1 December 2009.
 After Amano's death, his Chief of Coordination Cornel Feruta of Romania was named Acting Director General.

 On 2 August 2019, Rafael Grossi was presented as the Argentine candidate to become the Director General of IAEA.
 On 28 October 2019, the IAEA Board of Governors held its first vote to elect the new Director General, but none of the candidates secured the two-thirds majority (23 votes) in the 35-member IAEA Board of Governors that was needed to be elected.
 The next day, 29 October, the second voting round was held, and Grossi won 24 votes.
 He assumed office on 3 December 2019.
 Following a special meeting of the IAEA General Conference to approve his appointment, on 3 December Grossi became the first Latin American to head the Agency.

-Structure and function
+During the Russian invasion of Ukraine, Grossi visited Ukraine multiple times as part of the ongoing efforts to help prevent a nuclear accident during the war.
+He warned against any complacency towards the dangers that the Zaporizhzhia Nuclear Power Plant, Europe's largest nuclear power plant, was facing.
+The plant has come under fire multiple times during the war.